dhanyamd/video-calling/YOUTUBE_SCRIPT.md

 "Building AI Video Agents in 15 Minutes: The Complete LiveKit Guide"

 ## Hook
-"Want to build an AI assistant that can actually see?
+"Want to build an AI assistant that can actually see and troubleshoot problems?
 In this video, I'll show you how to create a full-featured video AI agent using LiveKit in just 15 minutes.
 You'll learn how to give your AI real eyes and ears with surprisingly little code.
-As a bonus, I'll demonstrate how this technology can transform technical support by creating an agent that can see and respond to what's happening on a user's screen, cutting support costs while improving the customer experience."
+I'll demonstrate two real scenarios where the agent visually identifies problems on screen and guides users through step-by-step solutions - just like having a technical support expert who can see exactly what you're seeing."

 ## Introduction (1-2 minutes)
 - Welcome viewers and introduce yourself